bhumika-aga/Mail-Order-Pharmacy/QUICK_DEPLOY.md

-# MediFlow - Quick Deployment Guide ⚡
+# MediFlow - Lightning-Fast Deployment Guide ⚡

+**Deploy your complete MediFlow platform to production in under 10 minutes!**

 ## 🚀 Deploy to Render.com (Free Tier)